 Madden 22 still feels like a Madden game, for better or worse, and the improvements to things like feet detection at the sidelines or other nuances aren't going to feel overly significant if you're used to Madden.

-You're also still going to be up against some of the classic Madden issues, whether it's thrown balls bouncing wildly, players not properly colliding, or flawed animations.
+You're also still going to be up against some of the classic Madden issues, whether it's thrown balls bouncing wildly, players not properly colliding, deep passes being picked off too often, or flawed animations.

 For newer players there will be the usual adjustment as you get a feel for the controls, but things are mostly intuitive and receptive as you nestle in.